thaynes43/thaynes43.github.io/docs/smart-home/zwave-js.md

 ## Home Assistant Integration

+Before you do this make sure you enable "WS Server"

 This was so easy there's really not much to say.
 I just went "Add Integration" -> Uncheck "Use the Z-Wave JS Supervisor add-on" -> Submit:

 ![add-zwave]({{ site.url }}/images/haos/add-zwave.png)